|What's Selhurst Park Like?|

 is where the bulk of home supporters congregate.

 Opposite is the Whitehorse Lane Stand.
 This was originally a large open terrace but was reduced in capacity in the early 1980’s when land was sold for a Sainsbury’s supermarket which is still present outside the ground.
 During the early 1990’s the terrace was made all seated and a double row of executive boxes was the constructed above it, giving it an unusual look.
-Later a roof added and then a large video screen installed upon it.
+Later a roof was added and then a large video screen installed upon it, which was replaced by a larger version in 2014.
 This stand has now been renamed the 'Croydon Advertiser Family Stand'.

 One side is the large, covered, single tiered Arthur Wait stand, which was built in 1969, while on the other side the Main Stand, which dates back to when the ground opened in 1924, is also single tiered.
-Both stands are now beginning to show their age; for example both have some wooden seating, as well as a number of supporting pillars.
+Both stands are now beginning to show their age; with a number of supporting pillars.
 The Arthur Wait Stand has a TV gantry suspended beneath its roof, whilst the Main Stand has a number of ancient looking floodlights on its roof.
 Michael Clement adds; 'To add a bit of razzmatazz to the beginning of games, the club play a programme of loud music, as the teams emerge onto the pitch'.
 This includes playing 'Glad All Over' by the Dave Clarke Five, which is enthusiastically joined in to by the Palace fans.

 |Jack Laws informs me; 'The Club have